-Though with some limitations, the technology has proven able to detect boulder movements with this type of device, for the first time in a field setup as opposed to a laboratory setup.
-In the optimal conditions of all the component of the network operating properly, the ability to capture the onset of movement in real-time is an important premise to the use of this technology in early warning systems of slope movements that involve the presence of hazardous boulders.
-This pilot study also hints at the potential of these devices to further understanding of landslide dynamics, for example the timing of movement in response to rainfall and the spatial sequencing of movement across a landslide.
-The most important challenge that we believe has prevented the recording of the complete movement for the boulders in the channel is related to the current requirement for a GPS position to be acquired for the accelerometer data to be recorded and transmitted.
+Though with some limitations, the technology has proven able to detect boulder movements with this type of device for the first time in a field set-up as opposed to a laboratory set-up.
+In optimal conditions with all the components of the network operating properly, the ability to capture the onset of movement in real time is an important premise for the use of this technology in early warning systems for slope movements that involve the presence of hazardous boulders.
+This pilot study also hints at the potential of these devices to further our understanding of landslide dynamics, for example the timing of movement in response to rainfall and the spatial sequencing of movement across a landslide.
+The most important challenge that we believe prevented the recording of the complete movement for the boulders in the channel is related to the current requirement for a GPS position to be acquired for the accelerometer data to be recorded and transmitted.
 Furthermore, the poor GPS performance currently precludes the measurement of displacements.
-However, the sensors are already equipped with a 9-axis IMU comprising an accelerometer, a gyroscope and a magnetometer, that have not been ready for the field tests in Nepal, that might allow the retrieval of more information on movement, when combined with field observations and optical images.
+However, the sensors are already equipped with a nine-axis IMU comprising an accelerometer, a gyroscope, and a magnetometer that were not ready for the field tests in Nepal but that might allow the retrieval of more information on movement when combined with field observations and optical images.

-Future work will involve the tagging of more boulders at the same sites of the current network to improve the accelerometer sampling frequency, the now improved the stability of the network connectivity, more suitable programming settings and the ability to retrieve and reuse the tags.
+Future work will involve the tagging of more boulders at the same sites in the current network to improve the accelerometer sampling frequency, the stability of the network connectivity, the suitability of programming settings, and the ability to retrieve and reuse the tags.
 In the next batch of devices, we will be able to activate the accelerometer and record movement data independently of the GPS acquisition.
 This is expected to significantly speed up data acquisition and transmission to the server, which will be a step forward in view of using this technology for early warnings.
-Moreover, this will also allow us to capture the whole accelerations sequence associated with fast rotations induced by large impact forces and may enhance the understanding of boulder movement from the hillslopes into the river network.
+Moreover, this will also allow us to capture the whole acceleration sequence associated with fast rotations induced by large impact forces and may enhance the understanding of boulder movement from the hillslopes into the river network.